zfoo-project/zfoo-sdk-csharp-lua-unity-godot/README.md

 # zfoo sdk of csharp and lua for unity and godot

-zfoo net sdk for unity and godot by C# and lua
+zfoo sdk of csharp and lua for unity and godot

 ```
 support C# in .net framework